uwsampa/grappa/README.md

 # Debugging
 First of all, Grappa is a very young system, so there are likely to be many bugs, and some functionality is particularly brittle at the moment.
 In the course of debugging our own programs, we have found ways to debug:

+* Build with `./configure --mode=Debug` to get better stack traces (note, you'll have to use a different CMake-generated build directory, but this prevents confusing situations where not all files were built for debug).
 * The Google logging library we use is *really* good at getting things in order and flushing correctly.
 Use them and trust them.
 Debugging verbosity can be changed per-file with `--vmodule`.
+See [their documentation](http://google-glog.googlecode.com/svn/trunk/doc/glog.html).
 * GASNet has support for suspending applications to allow you to attach to them in gdb.
-In `system/Makefile` are a bunch of GASNet settings that make it freeze on an error, or you can send a signal to suspend all GASNet processes.
+Calling `grappa_srun.rb` with `--freeze-on-error` will enable this feature.
-* `system/grappa_gdb.macros`: Some useful macros for introspection into grappa data structures.
+* **(TO BE FIXED SOON)** `system/grappa_gdb.macros`: Some useful macros for introspection into grappa data structures.
 Also allows you to switch to a running task and see its stack.
 Add the macro to your `.gdbinit` and type `help grappa` in gdb to see commands and usage.
-* Build with DEBUG mode on to get better stack traces.

 ## Performance debugging tips
 * Grappa has a bunch of statistics that can be dumped (`Grappa::Statistics::merge_and_print()`), use these to find out basic coarse-grained information.
+You can also easily add your own using `GRAPPA_DEFINE_STAT()`.
 * Grappa also supports collecting traces of the statistics over time using VampirTrace.
-These can be visualized in Vampir.
-Build with `VAMPIR_TRACE=1` and `GOOGLE_SAMPLED=1`.
+These can be visualized in Vampir. **(SUPPORT in CMake coming soon)** Build with `VAMPIR_TRACE=1` and `GOOGLE_SAMPLED=1`.